 Verify that all clearances to combustible construction and for service accessibility will be met.
-The vent must be no closer than 18 inches to any combustible surface, unless a type "L" double-wall vent pipe is used or the vent is constructed per NFPA 31 requirements.
+The vent must be no closer than 18 inches to any combustible surface unless a type "L" double-wall vent pipe is used or the vent is constructed per the requirements of the NFPA 31.
 Provide a ventilated thimble per all applicable codes where the vent pipe passes through a wall or ceiling.
 Failure to comply could result in severe personal injury, death or substantial property damage.